Skip to content Eastern Oregon University homepage

-Anthropology and sociology are two areas of study that are closely related.
-Both are centered around investigating human behavior and actions, but they are interested in different aspects.
-While anthropology is rooted in the characteristics, environment and culture of humans and their ancestors, sociology is more focused on topics like social change and the social consequences of human behavior.
+Anthropology and sociology are two closely related fields of study, and together they form the foundation of the online Bachelor’s in Anthropology and Sociology ( B.S./B.A.) program at Eastern Oregon University.
+Both disciplines investigate human behavior and actions, but they approach the subject from different angles.
+When comparing anthropology vs. sociology, the distinction lies in focus: anthropology examines the characteristics, environment and culture of humans and their ancestors, while sociology centers on social change and the social consequences of human behavior.

-When considering which path of study to pursue, it’s important to have a full understanding of the difference between sociology and anthropologyto determine which is right for you.
+When considering which path of study to pursue, it’s important to have a full understanding of the difference between anthropology and sociology to determine which is right for you.
 It’s also critical to see what you can do with degrees in each and gain a clearer picture of what some of the most accomplished sociologists and anthropologists have done.

 What Is Anthropology?